8sun/opencart-manager-discount/README.md

 );
 ```

-Where is a key is description of the status and a value is *order_status_id*
+Where the key is the description of the status and the value is *order_status_id*